Find your fixed rate mortgage with Mortgage Advice Bureau

 Interest rates and monthly payments

-Interest rates and monthly payments on 2 and 5 year fixed mortgages are fairly similar in winter 2026, however rates on 2 year fixed rates deals are generally a bit cheaper.
+Interest rates and monthly payments on 2 and 5 year fixed mortgages are fairly similar in summer 2026, however rates on 2 year fixed rates deals are typically a bit cheaper.

-Here are the best fixed mortgage rates in the UK today if you’re looking for a 2 or 5 year fixed mortgage deal.
+Here are the best fixed mortgage rates in the UK today for 2 and 5 year fixed mortgage deals.

 Best 2 year Fixed Rate Mortgages (Purchase)